 The boss said you were next in line.
 You had a clear path to the top until one day something changed and promises made became promises broken.
 You’re not alone.
 Up and coming executives in America’s largest corporations who are expecting to move into CEO, President, COO, and other C-level positions have their hopes dashed every day.
 In many industries, the odds of it happening are increasing as activist investors force cutbacks and reductions in headcount, and as mergers and acquisitions take their toll on the corporate makeup.
 Case in point: It’s projected that head count in big corporations will lessen by as much as 50% in the next 10 years.
 Think of it as playing musical chairs, but every time the music stops, five chairs are removed instead of one.
 If 3G or Trian is knocking on your door, the music will play even faster.

 This new environment is a loud call for upwardly mobile executives to plan upfront.
 By example, a compensation package typically consists of a salary, bonuses, stock options, restricted stock, and “future opportunity”.
 The latter is the fuzzy area.
 It’s the carrot your boss wants to hold out there as long as possible until one day he or she can’t follow through because they may lose their job… and your promotion is off the table.

 Now what?
 Should you stay or should you go?
-What’s your “Plan B”?
+What’s your “Backup Plan”?